ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-unity-apps-on-android/4-profiling.md

 ## Launch the Profiler

 The Profiler can be used in the editor and with your connected Android device.
 It is always recommended to measure your actual target as your development environment may be very different.
-Using the Profiler when running your app in the editor can be useful, especially when your performance issues are general or simple to identify (or maybe you’re writing an editor-based tool!) but, generally speaking, profiling on an actual target device will always provide more accurate results.
+Using the Profiler when running your app in the editor can be useful, especially if your performance issues are general or simple to identify (or maybe you’re writing an editor-based tool!) but, generally speaking, profiling on an actual target device will always provide more accurate results.

 You can connect the Profiler to your device manually while the app is running, or select auto-connect in the build settings.
 Choose whichever is most convenient for you.